yaseenyahya/Video-Archive-System-with-AI-React-JS/README.md

-# Video Archive System with AI Transcription and Search Engine
+# Video Archive System with AI Transcription and Search Engine (Frontend React.js)

 The Video Archive System is a comprehensive solution designed for news channels to manage their video archives efficiently.
 Built using React.js for the frontend and Node.js for the backend, this system provides AI-powered transcription capabilities and a robust video search engine.